aa2013/ClipboardListener/README-EN.md

 # clipshare_clipboard_listener

-A clipboard listener plugin that currently supports Android, Windows, and Linux.
+A clipboard listener plugin that currently supports Android, Windows, MacOS and Linux.
 It also supports background synchronization on Android 10+ systems (dependent on Shizuku or Root).

 This project was extracted from [ClipShare](https://github.com/aa2013/ClipShare).